 - Humboldt County Clerk of Superior Court has probate books and files from the county's superior court, civil court records, and naturalizations.
 Divorces may be here or in the Recorders Office, depending on how it was filed.

 - Humboldt County County Treasurer / Tax Collector

-The following are links to Genealogy, Records and Resources relating to Humboldt County.
-These genealogy links fall into 3 categories: Commercial Sites, Personal Sites or Organization Sites.
+The following are web links to Genealogy, Records and Resources relevant to Humboldt County.
+A majority of these genealogy links fall into 3 categories: Business Sites, Private Sites or Organization Sites.
 Some have free access some require a payment.
-This is just a list that has been collected or submitted.
-I do not endorse or promote one genealogy site above another.
-Feel free to submit your own favorite genealogy or family history related sites.
+This is basically a listing which has been gathered or submitted.
+I do not recommend or promote one genealogy site above another.
+Feel free to suggest your own preferred Humboldt County genealogy or family history associated sites.